GKAYED/ai-agent-spec/EXPERIMENT-REPORT.md

 ---

-*This experiment demonstrates that the future of software development may lie not in writing code, but in writing precise specifications that AI models can execute reliably and efficiently.*
+*This experiment demonstrates that the future of software development may lie not in writing code, but in writing precise specifications that AI models can execute reliably and efficiently. **Critical caveat:** Model selection matters - choose models that prioritize specification completeness for production deployments.*

-**Last Updated:** October 23, 2025
+**Last Updated:** October 26, 2025